<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 Unlike with a married couple, your ex-spouse doesn’t have to have filed for Social Security before you can apply for your divorced spouse’s benefit.

 Divorce doesn’t disqualify you from survivor benefits.
-You can claim a divorced spouse’s survivor benefit if the following are true:
+You can claim a divorced spouse’s survivor benefit if:

 • Your ex-spouse is deceased.